cda-tum/mqt-problemsolver/QUBOMaker/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: Bug report
-about: Create a report to help us improve
-title: ''
-labels: ''
-assignees: ''

----

-**Describe the bug**
-A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]

-**Additional context**
-Add any other context about the problem here.
+name: 🐛 Bug report
+description: Something is not working correctly.
+title: "🐛 <title>"
+body:

+- type: markdown
+  attributes:
+  value: >-
+  **Thank you for wanting to report a bug for this project!**

+      ⚠
+      Verify first that your issue is not [already reported on GitHub](https://github.com/cda-tum/mqt-qubomaker/search?q=is%3Aissue&type=issues).

+      If you have general questions, please consider [starting a discussion](https://github.com/cda-tum/mqt-qubomaker/discussions).

+- type: textarea
+  attributes:
+  label: Environment information
+  description: >-
+  Please provide information about your environment.
+For example, OS, Python version, mqt.qubomaker version etc.
+  placeholder: | - OS: - Python version: - mqt.qubomaker version: - Additional environment information:
+  validations:
+  required: true
+- type: textarea
+  attributes:
+  label: Description
+  description: A clear and concise description of what the bug is.
+  validations:
+  required: true
+- type: textarea
+  attributes:
+  label: Expected behavior
+  description: A clear and concise description of what you expected to happen.
+- type: textarea
+  attributes:
+  label: How to Reproduce
+  description: Please provide steps to reproduce this bug.
+  placeholder: | 1.
+Get package from '...'
+2. Then run '...'
+3. An error occurs.
+  validations:
+  required: true